hughbarney/femto/CHANGE.LOG.md

 A simplistic standalone Lisp interpreter can be built via the `flisp` target and a README.flisp.md file is provided.

-Code has been extensibly documented in the source.
+Code has been extensively documented in the source.

 ## Femto 2.19 11 October 2024